rpbaltazar/qmk_firmware/keyboards/ergodox/readme.md

   - Press the program button (back of keyboard, above thumb pad).

   - Install the firmware with `sudo make infinity-keymapname-dfu-util MASTER=right`

+	- If you had to install manually, the left hand it's likely that you'll have to install manually the right hand.
+	Just follow the same process as the bin file has been replaced with the right hand in the build step before.

 More information on the Infinity firmware is available in the [TMK/chibios for Input Club Infinity Ergodox](https://github.com/fredizzimo/infinity_ergodox/blob/master/README.md)